Last Update: Information subject to change.

 - Bank #1, NE2, A2 LCD_RS = 0x6400 0008

-We have two controllers with issues, mostly because the obsolescent controller Data Sheets are incomplete early versions.
+We have three controllers with issues, mostly because the obsolescent controller Data Sheets are incomplete early versions.

 The Orise Tech OTM8009A 800×480 LCD-TFT controller DataSheet is v0.92 (June 2012) which appears to be the last available version.
 We were able to locate some LCD_Init code, and after stripping out the Chinese comments, we were able to get the controller to initialize the display.

-If you want the LCD init source code, contact us.
+If you want the LCD init source code for the above boards, contact us.